codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a chicken with a skunk?
-A fowl smell!
+"Hey, dad, did you get a haircut?"
+"No, I got them all cut."

 ## Home Server Up-Time